umeshdhangare234/Git-Tutorial/README.md

 As Descarte said:

-> If you want to be certain about things, firstly we have to doubt evrything.
+> If you want to be certain about things, firstly you have to doubt evrything.

 1. Item 1
 1. Item 2
 1. Item 3
    1. Item 3a
    1. Item 3b

 * Item 1
 * Item 2
   * Item 2a